hyperifyio/goagent/README.md

 ```

 Expected behavior: the model may call `get_time`; the CLI executes `./tools/bin/get_time` (or `get_time.exe` on Windows) with JSON on stdin, appends the result as a `tool` message, calls the API again, then prints a concise final answer.

+Tip: run `./bin/agentcli -h` for the complete help output.

 ## Usage
 Flags are order‑insensitive.
 You can place `-prompt` and other flags in any order; precedence remains flag > environment > default.